Ablaincourt-Pressoir

-Ablaincourt-Pressoir is a commune in the Somme department in Hauts-de-France in northern France.
+Ablaincourt-Pressoir (Picard: Ablaincourt-Pressor) is a commune in the Somme department in Hauts-de-France in northern France.

 The two villages were formerly separately administered, but were joined in 1966.

 Geography

-Ablaincourt-Pressoir is found in the Santerre sub-region, where early French Kings made their base, at Noyon.
+Ablaincourt-Pressoir is found in the Santerre sub-region, where early French kings made their base, at Noyon.

 The town is in a strategic position close to the intersections of the A1 Paris-Lille autoroute and the A29 autoroute between Amiens and Saint-Quentin.
 Two departmental roads meet nearby (the D150 and the D164).

 The town also an international TGV rail station, the Gare TGV Haute-Picardie, nicknamed "The sugar-beet station" named after the predominant crop of the area.